USS Ranger (CV-61): Vietnam War service

-In July 1972, while Ranger was tied up at Alameda Naval Air Station, the ship was damaged when someone apparently tossed a paint scrapers and two bolts into the ship's main reduction gear.
+In July 1972, while Ranger was tied up at Alameda Naval Air Station, the ship was damaged when someone apparently tossed a paint scraper and two bolts into the ship's main reduction gear.
 This resulted in almost a million dollars in damages and delayed the ship's redeployment by more than three months.
 A court martial found the suspect not guilty of "sabotage in time of war."